Copyrighted Material & File Sharing

 - Periodically, the General Counsel and the Library Director provide training and information to College employees regarding copyright laws and related issues.

 Plan to Effectively Combat the Unauthorized Distribution of Copyrighted Material

-The Department of Information Technology currently utilizes bandwidth-shaping technology on our internal network to prioritize network traffic.
-We severely limit the amount of bandwidth available to the known peer-to-peer applications and in effect block their use on campus.
-We periodically monitor the effectiveness of this technology as well as other cases of high bandwidth consumption to ensure compliance with our policies.
+The Department of Information Technology currently utilizes a next generation firewall to drop network traffic for all known peer-to-peer applications and, in effect, block their use on campus.
+We periodically monitor the effectiveness of this technology to ensure compliance with our policies.

 The Chief Information Officer consults with the General Counsel to assess any copyright infringement claims.

 The IT web site provides a link to a site maintained by Educause that contains links to all of the legitimate online services for audio and video downloading that Educause is aware of.
 Educause has taken responsibility to organize this list of legal downloading services to provide an alternative to unauthorized downloading for the higher education community.
 Members of the Stonehill community are encouraged to take advantage of these legitimate sources of digital content.

 Beginning in 2011-12 and annually from then on, IT will survey community members to assess their understanding of copyright laws and whether they are taking advantage of legal alternatives for downloading movies and music.
 We will also monitor the number copyright infringement claims as a measure of the effectiveness of our educational and technical efforts.